brycie-boy/The_Cosmos/Inbox scrap.md

 “Master Raṭṭhapāla, there exist in this court abundant gold coins and bullion stored away in vaults and lofts.

-Highlight(pink) - Location 3730
+ighlight(pink) - Location 3730

 ‘[Life in] any world has nothing of its own; one has to leave all and pass on.’
-How should the meaning of that statement be understood?”
+How should the meaning of that statement be Hunderstood?”

 Highlight(pink) - Location 3731